 - Standard (available 13 March - 3 April 2018) - $250

 - Last minute (available 4-6 April 2018) - $300

 Ticket prices include lunch and other refreshments during the day.
+You can pay be credit card at the time of booking or choose to be invoiced (simply select 'Pay by invoice' under 'Payment methods' on the registration form).
 Sorry, tickets can't be paid for on the day.
-More information to come when registrations open in early 2018.

 * The Families Commission was established in 2004.
 In 2014, we became the Social Policy Evalution and Research Unit, or Superu for short.